-We welcome Notes adapted from clinical briefs, memos, or seminar papers.
-Although Notes can originate from Substantials or SAWs, effective Notes differ from most Substantials and SAWs in two main ways.
+We welcome Notes adapted from clinical briefs, memos, and seminar papers.
+We encourage submissions of varied styles, and urge all authors to review Notes published in YLJ to understand the form of successful submissions.
+Many excellent Notes originate from Substantial Papers (Substantials) or Supervised Analytical Writings (SAWs), but effective Notes differ from most Substantials and SAWs in two main ways.
 First, a Note need not contain a lengthy literature review and should proceed quickly to the author's original argument and analysis.
 Second, a Note should be directed at a broad legal audience, not at a single professor.

 Notes published in previous volumes of the Journal provide examples of excellent student scholarship.
+Historically, we have published Notes related to a wide variety of subject matter.
 Recent examples include:

-- Rubin Danberg Biggs & Patrick Holland, Note, Familial-Status Discrimination: A New Frontier in Fair Housing Act Litigation, 132 YALE L.J.
-792 (2022) - Steffi Ostrowski, Note, Judging the Fed, 131 YALE L.J.
-726 (2021) - James T. Campbell, Note, Island Judges, 129 YALE L.J.
-1888 (2020) - Valeria M. Pelet del Toro, Note, Beyond the Critique of Rights: The Puerto Rico Legal Project and Civil Rights Litigation in America's Colony, 128 YALE L.J.
-792 (2019) - Yumehiko Hoshijima, Note, Presidential Administration and the Durability of Climate-Consciousness, 127 YALE L.J.
-170 (2017)
+- Ryan Francis Pollock, Note, The Eyes-On Doctrine, 134 YALE L.J.
+200 (2024). - Daniel Backman, Note, The Antimonopoly Presidency, 133 YALE L.J.
+342 (2023). - Rubin Danberg Biggs & Patrick Holland, Note, Familial-Status Discrimination: A New Frontier in Fair Housing Act Litigation, 132 YALE L.J.
+792 (2022). - Steffi Ostrowski, Note, Judging the Fed, 131 YALE L.J.
+726 (2021). - James T. Campbell, Note, Island Judges, 129 YALE L.J.
+1888 (2020). - Valeria M. Pelet del Toro, Note, Beyond the Critique of Rights: The Puerto Rico Legal Project and Civil Rights Litigation in America's Colony, 128 YALE L.J.
+792 (2019). - Yumehiko Hoshijima, Note, Presidential Administration and the Durability of Climate-Consciousness, 127 YALE L.J.
+170 (2017).